 - Add remaining 1 ½ cups water, vegetable bouillon, carrots, potato, green peas, salt, and drained chickpeas.
 Bring to a simmer.
 Then lower heat, cover, and cook for 7 minutes, until the potato has softened slightly.

 - Add cashew cream from blender and cook for 5 minutes more over a low medium heat, so that the cashew cream can reduce slightly and flavors can combine.
 Stir occasionally.

-- Use a ladle to put even amounts of the pot pie filling into each 8 ounce cocotte or ramekin.
-Using a fingers or pastry brush, spread a thin layer of the saved bean liquid onto the top edge of the cocottes.
+- Use a ladle to put even amounts of the pot pie filling into each 8-ounce cocotte or ramekin.
+Using fingers or a pastry brush, spread a thin layer of the saved chickpea liquid onto the top edge of the cocottes.

 - Put the cocottes/ramekins on a baking sheet, so that if the pot pie filling bubbles over, it will fall onto the baking sheet and not the oven.

 - Bake for 30 minutes.
 When they are ready, the tops will be a nutty brown color.
 Remove from oven and allow the pot pies to rest for at least 10 minutes before serving.
 (The filling will be quite hot.)